Rajarshi44/startx/frontend/client/docs/COMMUNITY_CHAT.md

 # Community Chat System

-This document describes the community chat system implemented for the StartupHub platform.
+This document describes the community chat system implemented for the StartX platform.

 ## Overview